Jeberson18/COVID-19-Data-Analysis/README.md

 ## Dataset

-The analysis is based on the `owid-covid-data.csv` dataset, which includes:
+The analysis is based on the `owid-covid-data.csv` dataset.
+Due to size limitations, the dataset is not included in this repository.
+You can download the dataset directly from Kaggle: [COVID-19 Dataset on Kaggle](https://www.kaggle.com/datasets/georgesaavedra/covid19-dataset), which includes:
 - **Date:** The date of the record.
 - **Location:** Country or region name.
 - **Continent:** Continent of the country.